 Periodically, they feature a Cine-Club (or similar event) for children every Saturday.

 53 Marlborough Street, Back Bay | Green Line/Copley | 617-912-0400 | www.frenchlib.org

 You can watch films from the Harvard Film Archive in Harvard's 200-seat Carpenter Center theater on Friday, Saturday, Sunday, and Monday nights year-round.
 Selections are chosen from the 14,000 film (and growing) archive, and typically cover a wide range of genres and countries.

-Although Carpenter Center technically isn't a Boston movie theater, it's quickly becoming a film-viewing venue of choice as the archive grows.
+Carpenter Center is becoming a film-viewing venue of choice as the archive grows.
 Cinema tickets go on sale 45 minutes before the show.

 Carpenter Center for the Visual Arts, 24 Quincy Street, Cambridge | Red Line/Harvard | 617-495-4700 | hcl.harvard.edu/hfa